-Fondue pot and sticks, optional fondue plates
+Ingredients and Basic necessities: Fondue pot and fondue forks,

 Groundnut oil

-Fondue meat cut into bitesize pieces,
+Fondue meat cut into 2cm bitesize pieces

 Fillet Steak,